totaljs/jComponent/readme.md

 <!--
-    Binds a value according to the data-jc-path attribute It works in component scope only
+    Binds a value according to the data-jc-path attribute It works in the component scope only
 -->
 <div data-bind="@__COMMAND + COMMAND + COMMAND:VALUE"></div>